Sadly, Beef heart is one of the most underused cuts but this Beef Heart Satay Recipe is a great way to introduce this intimidating cut of beef.

 Once the heart is cleaned it’s time to slice it up.
 The thinner the slices the more tender your final product will be so I like to cut the heart into ¼ inch bite size slices.

 Later when you skewers the meat it will have more surface area to create a crust.

 Since the heart is a dense lean cut it can handle a longer marinade time.
 I recommend somewhere between 12 and 24 hours to really incorporate the flavor into the meat.

 If you’re using wooden skewers make sure to soak them in water for an hour before skewers your beef heart.
 This will help prevent the skewers from burning.

 You can brush any extra marinade on the beef hearts once they’re on the grill to add more flavor and keep them moist.

 Light one side to a fairly high heat and leave the other side off so you can rotate the meat on and off the flame.
-This way you can have the handle of the skewers pointed away from the flame so they don’t burn.
+This way you can have the handle of the Beef Heart Satay pointed away from the flame so they don’t burn.

 Once the beef heart has developed a nice crusty exterior you can move to indirect cooking to finish.
 This not only prevents over cooking but it also allows your skewers to rest before serving.